 The last option is to create an entirely new VMFS volume.
 You might decide to do this for a few reasons:

 In this situation follow the standard VMFS provisioning steps for a new datastore.
-Once the creation of volumes and hosts/host groups and the volume connection is complete, the volumes will be accessible to the ESXi host(s) [Presuming SAN zoning is completed].
-Using the vSphere Web Client, initiate a “Rescan Storage…” to make the newly-connected Pure Storage volume(s) fully-visible to the ESXi servers in the cluster as shown above.
+Once the creation of volumes and hosts/host groups and the volume connection is complete, the volumes will be accessible to the ESXi host(s).
+Using the vSphere Web Client, initiate a “Rescan Storage…” to make the newly-connected Pure Storage volume(s) fully-visible to the ESXi servers in the cluster.
 One can then use the “Add Storage” wizard to format the newly added volume.

 Shrinking a Volume